Zhukiv, Ternopil Oblast: History

 In 1626 as a result of the attack Tatar village was destroyed by 54%.

-In 1880 there lived and worked Sylvester Lepky (pen name Mark Marian Murawa).
+In 1880 there lived and worked Sylvester Lepkyi (pen name Mark Marian Murawa).
 There he is buried.
 He was the father of Bohdan Lepky.

 Until 18 July 2020, Zhukiv belonged to Berezhany Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Berezhany Raion was merged into Ternopil Raion.